rizinorg/book/src/debugger/intro.md

  =!pid <#>  - select new pid
 ```

 In general, debugger commands are portable between architectures and operating systems.
-Still, as radare tries to support the same functionality for all target architectures and operating systems, certain things have to be handled separately.
+Still, as rizin tries to support the same functionality for all target architectures and operating systems, certain things have to be handled separately.
 They include injecting shellcodes and handling exceptions.
 For example, in MIPS targets there is no hardware-supported single-stepping feature.
-In this case, radare2 provides its own implementation for single-step by using a mix of code analysis and software breakpoints.
+In this case, rizin provides its own implementation for single-step by using a mix of code analysis and software breakpoints.

 To get basic help for the debugger, type 'd?':